LYMPHEDEMA AFTER BREAST CANCER

 SIGNS AND SYMPTOMS OF LYMPHEDEMA

 The main symptom of lymphedema after breast cancer is swelling in the arm on the affected side.
 The amount of swelling can vary.
-A feeling of fullness, heaviness, or tightness in the arm, armpit or chest may also occur.
+A feeling of fullness, heaviness, or tightness in the arm, armpit, or chest may also occur.
 Clothing or jewelry that feels tight or doesn’t fit may also indicate the development of lymphedema.
 Do you have trouble bending or moving your joints?
 Does your arm feel weak or heavy?
 Do you have aching or pain in your arm that was not there before?
-These are all signs to look for when you are at risk for lymphedema.
+These are all signs to look for when at risk for lymphedema.
 If you do notice any of these conditions, you should seek medical attention as soon as possible.
 The sooner lymphedema is diagnosed and treated, the easier it is to manage.

 REDUCING YOUR RISK OF LYMPHEDEMA AFTER BREAST CANCER